-- 7.1 Maintain test (bait-exposure) period for 15 days, even if all subjects exposed to toxic bait die in less than 15 days. - 7.2 Remove dead mice daily, or more frequently as observed. - 7.3 Remove rodenticide bait at the end of the 15-day test period, leaving and maintaining the challenge diet. - 7.4 More than a 10% mortality in the control group negates the test, even if a 100% mortality had been achieved in the test group. - 7.5 This laboratory efficacy test should be replicated at least once.
+- 7.1 Maintain test period for 15 days.
+Monitoring of all surviving animals (including those in the control group) must continue for the 15-day baiting period plus the 5-day post baiting follow-up period, even if 100% mortality of test mice is recorded before the 20 days have elapsed. - 7.2 Remove dead mice daily, or more frequently as observed. - 7.3 Remove toxicant-treated food at the end of the 15-day test period, leaving and maintaining the untreated food. - 7.4 More than a 10% mortality in the control group negates the test, even if a 100% mortality had been achieved in the test group. - 7.5 This laboratory efficacy test shall be replicated at least once.
+If registrant desires to support claims that the bait is effective in wet or damp areas, one replication must be run with bait that has been "weathered" by being subjected to 90 to 100% humidity and approximately 100°F for 15 days Bioassay tests using "weathered" baits should begin one day after the "weathering" procedure has been completed.
+Mold or other growths on weathered bait may not be removed prior to its use in bait acceptance tests.